wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-04_Restconf_Python.md

 In this post, we will just create a simple Python script for each of these use cases.
 It's dead easy once you understand the REST API through POSTMAN.
 Mostly, whenever I come across a new REST API, I would experiment a bit with POSTMAN before I write Python scripts.
 This post will show you it's very easy once you have gone through the POSTMAN examples.

+>Disclaimer: the code in this post is not production-grade code obviously.
+One should never store the username and password in the clear, not in the source code itself.
+The examples in the post are merely conceptual and for informational purposes.

 ## Use Case 1: Retrieve information (IETF YANG model)
 The URL to use is: `https://{device['ip']}:{device['port']}/restconf/data/ietf-interfaces:interfaces`